hannibal002/SkyHanni/CONTRIBUTING.md

 - SkyHanni will automatically set up DevAuth.
 - Start Minecraft inside IntelliJ normally.
     - Click on the link in the console and verify with a Microsoft account.
-    - The verification process will reappear every few days (after the session token expires).
+    - The verification process will reappear every few days (after the session token [expires).

-### Hot Swap

-Hot Swap allows reloading edited code while debugging, removing the need to restart the whole game every time.

-We use [dcevm](https://dcevm.github.io/) and the IntelliJ Plugin [HotSwap Agent](https://plugins.jetbrains.com/plugin/9552-hotswapagent) to quickly reload code changes.

 ### [Live Plugin](https://plugins.jetbrains.com/plugin/7282-liveplugin)